em-fong/puzzle_game/README.md

-# puzzle_game
+# Puzzle Game
-Quick JQuery experiment
+A quick jQuery experiment for my intro to web design class